F578; Short form: BA/TVPfe

 Instead of just dreaming about working in Hollywood a group led by UCLan’s screenwriting department organised a trip to Los Angeles to enable students to shoot five short films.
 It was also an opportunity to take part in film festivals and meet some of Hollywood’s writers and producers.
 The team consisted of screenwriters, film & television producers, a journalist and a web developer.
 TV Production student Rebecca Collins worked as Production Manager across the project and was responsible for shooting a documentary covering the trip.

-Organised by the School of Sport and Wellbeing this trip was an opportunity for students to work in challenging environments and make a contribution to the work of Sport in Action.
+Organised by the School of Sport and Health Sciences, this trip was an opportunity for students to work in challenging environments and make a contribution to the work of Sport in Action.
 The trip included a visit to Victoria Falls and rafting safaris on the Zambezi.
 Media Technology student Mike Jackson joined students from Sports Tourism & the Outdoors to document the trip.
 Here’s one of the films he shot this year.

 A ten day trip to Guangzhou, where students from the school of Journalism and Media teamed up with their counterparts from UCLan’s partner college in China.
 They were there to explore first-hand the explosion of activity which has propelled China to the forefront of many of the World’s sports.
 Media Production student Hayley Young was one of the team talking to the people who make sport tick in Guangzhou.